NvChad/NvChad/README.md

 - autosave
 - icons on nvimtree , telescope , bufferline/statusline and almost everywhere! with nvim-web-devicons
 - minimal status line ( galaxyline)
-- gitsigns (colored bars in my config)
+- gitsigns (colored bars for git in my config)
 - using nvim-lsp
 - nvim-lspconfig for nvim-lps configuration
 - nvim-compe for autocompletion